dylanb/gulp-coverage/README.md

 ```
 ## The Format Task

 The `format` task can be used to generate a textual, formatted version of the coverage data and emit this to the Gulp stream.
-By default, it will call the 'html' formatter (and this is currently the only formatter that makes sense).
+By default, it will call the 'html' formatter (currently only `'html'` and `'json'` are supported).
 It will add the formatted text the stream.
 After calling both `gather` and `format`, the stream will contain a vinyl file with an additional attribute called `coverage`, that contains the JSON formatted data.

-The coverage file will be called "coverage.html" by default and can be output to the disk using gulp.dest()
+The coverage file will be called "coverage.{reporter}" by default and can be output to the disk using gulp.dest(). if the reporter is `'html'`, then it will be "coverage.html" and if the reporter is `'json'`, then it will be "coverage.json".

 You must call `gather` prior to calling `format`.